Luis W. Alvarez Postdoctoral Fellowship in Computing Sciences

 Former fellows George Pau (‘07) and Anubhav Jain (’10) are making significant advances in their respective scientific fields using computing.
 As an Alvarez Fellow, Pau worked with Berkeley Lab Applied Mathematician, Computer Scientist and NAS member John Bell to develop adaptive schemes for reactive geochemical flow.
 Now, Pau is a computational scientist in Berkeley Lab’s Earth Sciences Division, working on high-performance computing, model reduction and optimization algorithms relevant to earth sciences.
 He is currently involved in several key DOE projects, including Advanced Simulation Capabilities for Environmental Management (ASCEM) and National Risk Assessment Partnership (NRAP).

 Many Alvarez fellows choose to join the Berkeley Lab Computing Sciences community as career scientists.
-Lavanya Ramakrishnan (’09) recently worked in collaboration with Google to develop free models for assessing energy efficiency.
+Lavanya Ramakrishnan (’09) leads the Usable Software Group in the Computational Research Division.
+One of her most visible projects was a collaboration with Google to develop free models for assessing energy efficiency in computing.
 A six-month study led by Ramakrishnan in 2013 found that moving common software applications used by 86 million U.S. workers to the cloud could save enough electricity annually to power Los Angeles for a year.
 As an Alvarez fellow, Ramakrishnan evaluated cloud computing technologies and infrastructure for scientific applications.
 Her findings were published in DOE’s widely anticipated 2011 Magellan Report on Cloud Computing for Science.

 Other fellows are applying their expertise to address challenges in industry.
 Former fellow Raquel Romano (’05) is a software engineer at Google, where she develops technology for first responders at Google’s Crisis Response Team.